livelstorborg/FYS-STK4155/README.md

 This repository contains all projects for FYS-STK4155 – Applied Data Analysis and Machine Learning

 ## Group Members
-- [Simon Sætre Thommesen]
+- Simon Sætre Thommesen
-- [Carl Adam Falchenberg]
+- Carl Adam Falchenberg
-- [Henrik Haug]
+- Henrik Haug
-- [Live Ljungqvist Storborg]
+- Live Ljungqvist Storborg

 ## Course Overview
-This course covers fundamental concepts in machine learning and data analysis, including regression methods, classification techniques, neural networks, and statistical learning theory.
+The course introduces a variety of central algorithms and methods essential for studies of statistical data analysis and machine learning.
+The course is project-based and through the various projects, the students are exposed to fundamental research problems in these fields, with the aim to reproduce state-of-the-art scientific results.
+The students will learn to develop and structure large codes for studying these systems, get acquainted with computing facilities, and learn how to handle large scientific projects.
+Good scientific and ethical conduct is emphasized throughout the course.

 ## Repository Structure